 Section 2.10 Membership – The committee is responsible for oversight of ISA’s recruitment and retention efforts.
 The committee reviews and makes recommendations on a regular basis for membership and/or member classification actions; participates in the development of activities aimed at lapsed members, as well as new member relations; and oversees the annual membership survey.

 Section 2.11 Nominating – The mission of the committee is to review qualifications, and nominate qualified candidates to serve on the Board of Directors.

-Section 2.12 Resource Development –The committee is responsible for the oversight of all sponsorship and fundraising related activities of the Society, as well as the creation and development of non-dues revenue opportunities.
+Section 2.12 Strategic Partnerships –The committee is responsible for the oversight of all sponsorship and fundraising related activities of the Society, as well as the creation and development of non-dues revenue opportunities.

 Section 2.13 Special Committee – The mission of a special committee is to concentrate work on a single defined topic or issue of ISA.
 It is assigned by the president and may or may not have a time limitation.

 Section 1 Amendments – The power to alter, amend, or repeal the bylaws shall be vested in the Board of Directors.
 Such action may be taken at a regular meeting or special meeting for which written notice stating the purpose of the meeting has been given to the Executive Director and Board Members.
 The bylaws may not contain any provisions for the regulation and management of the affairs of the Society inconsistent with the law or the Articles of Incorporation.

 Article IX – Parliamentary Authority

 Section 1 Authority – The rules contained in the current edition of Robert’s Rules of Order shall govern the Society in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the Society may adopt.